philipellisis/csd-docs/docs/Products/PinOne-Main/index.md

 | **Maximum Supported Outputs** | **63** | **63** |
 | **Maximum Supported Inputs** | **24** | **24** |

+## Models for mounting

+If you would like 3d print some models for mounting brackets, one of my customers created some nice designs from them [here](https://makerworld.com/en/models/968823)

 ## Hooking it all up

 ### Connecting to the PC